Updated 11/2022

 Open to Grades: 10, 11 & 12

 The class will focus on the cell as the basic unit of structure and function for living systems, cell anatomy metabolic processes at the molecular level and cell division.
 The genetic portion deals with Mendelian genetics, molecular genetics, chromosomal mutation, population genetics and statistical evaluation of data.
 This class is strongly recommended for students with interests in biology and biomedicine.
 Laboratory activities will relate to these topics and statistical evaluation of data will be used.
-At FRHS: **Biotechnology and Cell Biology and Genetics are merged into one integrated yearlong course.
-There is a course fee* associated with Cell Biology AND Biotechnology.
+At FRHS: **Biotechnology and Cell Biology and Genetics are merged into one integrated semester-long course.

 6748 Biotechnology **